 3. You will be able to compare your answers to a similar survey later on when your teacher has you do the post-assessment.

-Note: This Pre and the Post Skills Surveys are located on the Assessment Menu on the top menu bar.
+Note: The 6-8 skills survey was updated 9/1/2022.
+The Pre and the Post Skills Surveys are located on the Assessment Menu on the top menu bar.
 The goal is to provide an opportunity for you to identify personal learning goals first, save the results (or print them out), and then take it again in a few months, and see if you have improved and met your goals.

 When you are done with this section use the - button to contract it.

 Studies of successful learners has found that when students are involved in setting their own learning goals it can help:

 - increase their motivation to achieve by being more engaged

 - increase their own pride and satisfaction in performance

 Some important goal setting tips: S. M. A. R. T.

 Write your goals down and:

 - Set goals that are SPECIFIC (example: I will improve my keyboarding).